folutade/KnowThatYouAnointed/content/posts/the-party.md

   -Matthew 26:26-28

-* This “Last Supper” or “Lord’s Supper” was later instituted as a Christian ritual called “communion” referring to the idea of the church community forming a union with God.
-The ritual is alternatively known as the “eucharist” referring to the Greek word for “give thanks”.
-For most of church history, communion / the eucharist has been the central component of church services and of Christian life as a whole.
+* This “Last Supper” or “Lord’s Supper” was later instituted as a Christian ritual called “communion,” referring to the idea of the church community forming a union with God.
+The ritual is alternatively known as the “Eucharist,” referring to the Greek word for “give thanks.”
+For most of church history, communion/the Eucharist has been the central component of church services and of Christian life as a whole.

-* Hence, we now recognize that the word “bred” is actually a quadruple entendre which refers to:
+* Hence, we now recognize that the word “bred” is actually a quadruple entendre, which refers to:
   * “Bred” as in breeding offspring
   * “Bread” as in a loaf of bread
   * “Bread” as in money
   * “Bread” as in Jesus’s body

-* This quadruple entendre probably went over almost everyone’s head
+* This quadruple entendre probably went over almost everyone’s head.

 {{< /details >}}